xueyuan818/MasterProject_YuanXue/readme.txt

 	CountMR.java: Mapreduce to process the data, it return as week,year  total number of this date; feature:number of tweets related to this feature
 	Normalization.java: normalize the output of CountMR by dividing the number of tweets contains each feature with the total number of tweets in this week.

-Models: filed folder that contains python code which are used to build model and test the results
+Models: file folder that contains python code which are used to build model and test the results
 	ElasticNet.py: implement of elastic net regression model and test the performance of this model RidgeRegression.py: implement of ridge regression model and test the performance of this model LassoRegression.py: implement of lasso regression model and test the performance of this model